Fall Protection, Scaffold, and Rescue Case Lab

 Scenario

-A masonry subcontractor is using a frame scaffold along the east face of a three-story building while a siding crew works from an aerial lift nearby.
+A masonry subcontractor works a frame scaffold along the east face of a three-story building while a siding crew works from an articulating aerial lift nearby.
 Overnight rain left mud at the scaffold base, and a forklift delivery has narrowed the access lane.
-At the morning walk, you see missing midrails on the second lift, planks with visible deflection, brick staged above the intended load, and workers climbing cross braces instead of the ladder tower because material blocks the proper access.
-One worker is wearing a harness connected to an anchorage that appears to be part of the scaffold guardrail system.
-The superintendent wants the wall completed before a concrete pour blocks the elevation.
+At the morning walk you see missing midrails on the second lift (about 18 feet high), planks with visible deflection, brick staged two pallets high above the rated load, and workers climbing cross braces because material blocks the ladder tower.
+One mason is tied to an anchorage that appears to be a guardrail top rail.
+The superintendent wants the wall closed before a concrete pour blocks the elevation.

 Field Priorities